jeferssonalex/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Professor in the Department of Computer Science at Universidade Federal de Minas Gerais, Brazil.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I have got a Ph.D in Computer Science at the University of Campinas (UNICAMP) and at the University of Cergy-Pontoise (France), in 2013.
+I earned my Master Degree in Computer Science from UNICAMP in 2009 and a Bachelor Degree in Computer Science from University of Mato Grosso do Sul (UEMS) in 2006.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://homepages.dcc.ufmg.br/~jefersson/cv/dosSantos_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.